basedCRM/NFT-Minting-Dapp/README.md

 The .env files store the variables that are called in the deploy.js script and referred to in hardhat.config file.

-These will store your Alchemy API Key for goerli [create a project there], as well as your private key for your deployer wallet, and your etherscan API key.
+.env will store your:

+* Alchemy API Key for goerli [https://dashboard.alchemyapi.io/
+* private key for your deployer wallet
+* your etherscan API key.

 .:.